marios-code-path/demo-chat/chat-deploy-cassandra/README.md

 In this application, using a local datacenter for cassandra is nuts - it takes a lot to manage and deploy.
 In that case I use DataStax's Cassandra-as-a-service [Astra](https://www.datastax.com/products/datastax-astra) as it offers a great wealth of flexibility and scales - we won't get to discuss here.
-One thing to note is that connection is slightly ( ok a lot) different from a known contact-point.
+One thing to note is that its driver connection setup is slightly different from a known contact-point.
 So let's take a look.

-Download secure-connect.zip archive and store it in a known location that is readable by the process running the app.
+Download your secure-connect.zip archive and store it in a known location that is readable by the process running the app.
 Next, lets take a look at code configuration to enable our datastax driver to consume this bundle:

-Not all configurations get created equal:
+This Block of Code Configures our app for secure-connect-bundle:

 ```kotlin
 class AstraConfiguration(